-A progestin-only pill known as “the minipill” also stops ovulation, alters cervical mucus, and changes the uterine lining.
+The minipill only contains progestin, a synthetic form of progesterone.
+It also stops ovulation, alters the cervical mucus, and changes the uterine lining.

 Taking your pills properly not only helps prevent pregnancy but can also help keep cramps at bay.
 If you miss pills or take them late, hormone levels may change and trigger breakthrough bleeding and mild cramping.